Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Treatments are available for many conditions that affect the reproductive system.

 It is important that boys who are at risk for reproductive health problems have a yearly check-up that includes checking of growth and the progress of puberty.

-Males at risk for reproductive health problems should have their hormone status evaluated.
-This evaluation may include blood tests for levels of FSH, LH, and testosterone.
+Males at risk for reproductive health problems should have blood test to check their hormone levels.
+These blood tests may include levels of FSH, LH, and testosterone.
 If the health care provider sees problems in these areas, he or she may refer the survivor to an:

-If testosterone deficiency is suspected, treatment may include testosterone replacement therapy.
+If testosterone deficiency is suspected, testosterone replacement therapy may be recommended.
 Testosterone is available in skin patches, injections, and topical gel.
 An endocrinologist will determine which form of therapy is best.

 Sexually mature males who are concerned about possible infertility should have a semen analysis.
-If sperm counts are low or not present, men should have the test repeated.
+If sperm counts are low or not present, the test should be checked more than once.
 Sperm counts may recover over time.
 Also, sperm count can vary from day to day.

 Not all insurance companies cover this procedure.
 Survivors should check before having the test.

-Males have treatment options for infertility or low sperm count.
+Treatment options for infertility or low sperm count are available.
 Males who banked sperm before treatment should consult with a fertility specialist when ready to father children.

-Men should not rely on low sperm counts to prevent pregnancy, as pregnancy can occur with low sperm counts.
+Men should not rely on low, or absent, sperm counts to prevent pregnancy, as pregnancy can occur with low sperm counts.